Virginia General Assembly: Salary and qualifications

 The annual salary for senators is $18,000.
 The annual salary for delegates is $17,640, with the exception that the Speaker's salary is $36,321.
-Members and one staff member also receive a per diem allowance for each day attending to official duties such as attending session in Richmond or attending committee meetings.
+Members and one staff member also receive a per diem allowance for each day spent attending to official duties such as attending session in Richmond or attending committee meetings.
 Transportation expenses are reimbursed.

-Under the Constitution of Virginia, Senators and Delegates must be 21 years of age at the time of the election, residents of the district they represent, and qualified to vote for members of the General Assembly.
-Under the Constitution, "a senator or delegate who moves his residence from the district for which he is elected shall thereby vacate his office".
+Under the Constitution of Virginia, senators and delegates must be twenty-one years of age at the time of the election, residents of the district they represent, and qualified to vote for members of the General Assembly.
+Under the Constitution, "a senator or delegate who moves his residence from the district for which he is elected shall thereby vacate his office."

 The state constitution specifies that the General Assembly shall meet annually, and its regular session is a maximum of 60 days long in even-numbered years and 30 days long in odd-numbered years, unless extended by a two-thirds vote of both houses.
-The Governor of Virginia may convene a special session of the General Assembly "when, in his opinion, the interest of the Commonwealth may require" and must convene a special session "upon the application of two-thirds of the members elected to each house".
+The Governor of Virginia may convene a special session of the General Assembly "when, in his opinion, the interest of the Commonwealth may require" and must convene a special session "upon the application of two-thirds of the members elected to each house."